HR

 VI.
 PERFORMANCE EXPECTATIONS (Corrective Actions):

 A. Setting Performance Expectations is an intentional approach toward helping an employee improve their performance or conduct.
-This may include a verbal coaching, Supervisory Guidance, Performance Improvement Plan, Corrective Action and/or performance evaluation narrative.
+This may include a verbal and/or written and/or written coaching, Performance Improvement Plan, Corrective Action and/or performance evaluation narrative.

 VII.
 PROBLEM SOLVING: